apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'No authority': Georgia election board loses again in court as judge strikes down 7 rules**
+**Mortgage rates spike for third straight week while buyers grow cautious**

-You can read more about it [here](https://www.usatoday.com/story/news/politics/elections/2024/10/17/georgia-election-board-rules-decision/75711517007/).
+You can read more about it [here](https://finance.yahoo.com/news/mortgage-rates-spike-for-third-straight-week-while-buyers-grow-cautious-160130274.html).

 ## Requirements
 - Python 3.8